Logan Morris (footballer): Junior career

+Morris began his junior football at Spotswood Football Club in Melbourne, later moving to Werribee Districts Football Club.
+Attending MacKillop College in Werribee, he was a part of the 2022 SACCSS Senior Division One Grand Final Premiership Team.
 Morris played for Western Jets in the Talent League in 2022 and 2023 before being drafted to Brisbane.
 In 2023, he also played one game for VFL club Werribee and kicked 2 goals.

 AFL career

-Morris arrived at Brisbane as a highly rated forward and kicked 5 goals during a preseason intra-club match.
-The young forward started the 2024 season in the VFL before making his debut in the round 8 QClash against as a late call up due to injury.
+Morris arrived at Brisbane as a highly rated forward and kicked five goals during a preseason intra-club match.
+The young forward started the 2024 season in the VFL before making his debut in the round 8 QClash against as a late call-up due to injury.
 He played for the Lions' VFL side earlier in that day, famously eating a McDonald's meal between the two games.
 He earned an AFL Rising Star nomination in the round 15 victory over for his two-goal contribution.

-Morris was part of the Brisbane Lions 2024 premiership winning team in his first season in the league, kicking two goals in the Grand Final.
-At the age of 19, he was the youngest Brisbane player to ever play in a grand final before Levi Ashcroft (18y 283d) broke the record in the 2025 AFL Grand Final.
+Morris was part of the Brisbane Lions' 2024 premiership-winning team in his first season in the league, kicking two goals in the grand final.
+At the age of 19, he was the youngest Brisbane player to ever play in a grand final, until Levi Ashcroft (18y 283d) broke the record in the 2025 AFL Grand Final.
+Morris won a second premiership in 2025 and also finished the 2025 season as the leading goalkicker for the Lions, kicking 53 goals.

+Morris's 2026 season saw him finish runner-up in the Coleman Medal, kicking 63 goals in the home-and-away season, finishing just behind Charlie Curnow, who accrued 69.
+On August 24, Morris was selected in the 46-man All-Australian squad for the 2026 season, his first career nomination.
+He won his third premiership in 2026; he kicked three of Brisbane's five final-quarter goals in the 7-point grand final win against Fremantle, including the go-ahead goal from a set shot with 90 seconds remaining, and the sealer from a snap inside the final fifteen seconds.

 Statistics

-Updated to the end of the 2024 season.
+Updated to the end of the 2026 season.